Discover Montenegro on a day trip to Kotor from Dubrovnik

 Currency in Montenegro

 You might have noticed that even though Montenegro is not part of the EU at the moment, all the prices I listed are in euros.
-That’s because they adopted the Euro as their de facto domestic currency.
+That’s because the country adopted the Euro as their de facto domestic currency.

 So while you don’t have to worry about exchanging money in a lesser-used currency just for a day trip, I do recommend bringing some cash with you as even most restaurants only accept payment by cash.

-I hope you’ve found all the information you needed for planning a great day trip to Kotor and Perast, but if you’ve got any questions, feel free to post them in the comments below!
+I hope you’ve found all the information you needed for planning a great day trip to Kotor and Perast from Dubrovnik, but if you’ve got any questions, feel free to post them in the comments below!

 Happy travels~